avysogorets/preferans-solver/README.md

 ### The implementation

 The algorithm uses Depth-First-Search with memoization to efficiently process the graph of all game evolution possibilities (game states or *subgames*).
 Clearly, the number of nodes in this graph differs from deal to deal, however, on average, it is in order of tens of millions.
-This can be reduced by roughly a factor of 10 by saving recursive calls on consecutive cards; e.g., it is unnecessary to consider both playing a queen of spades and playing a king of spades&mdash;the outcomes are exactly the same.
+This can be reduced by roughly a factor of 10 by saving recursive calls on consecutive cards; e.g., it is unnecessary to consider both a queen of spades and a king of spades&mdash;the outcomes will be identical.
+In general, the algorithm takes anywhere from a few seconds to a few minutes to finish.